LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/loading_mechanisms.md

   <source src="houdiniSceneGraphTreePanel.mp4" type="video/mp4" alt="Houdini Scene Graph Tree Panel">
 </video>

+More Houdini specific information can be found in our [Houdini - Performance Optimizations](../../dcc/houdini/performance/overview.md#loadingMechanisms) section.

 ### Layer Muting <a name="loadingMechanismsLayerMuting"></a>
 We can "mute" (disable) layers either globally or per stage.